What is pinkeye?

 Sometimes pinkeye can be a more serious infection.
 Visit your health care provider if symptoms of pinkeye get worse.
-Your health care provider will know if anything is wrong and may prescribe antibiotic eyedrops or ointment.
+Your health care provider will know if anything is wrong and may prescribe antibiotic eye drops or ointment.

 How is it spread?

 Pinkeye caused by a bacterial or viral infection spreads very easily.
-One person with pinkeye can easily infect several family members within a few days.
+A person with pinkeye can easily infect several family members within a few days.
 It is often passed on when an infected person touches the pus or discharge from their eye and then touches someone else.
 It is also spread by touching the discharge from an infected eye and then touching your own eye.

-You can also be infected through contact with objects such as a tissue, facecloth, or eye dropper that have been contaminated with discharge from the eye of an infected person.
+You can also be infected through contact with objects such as a tissue, facecloth, towel or eye dropper that have been contaminated with discharge from the eye of an infected person.
 The bacteria or virus causing pinkeye may also be spread to others through contact with droplets from an infected person’s cough or sneeze.

 What can I do to limit the spread of pinkeye?

 It is important for your child and everyone else in your family to follow strict hygiene practices.
 These practices should be followed for up to 10 days after pinkeye has been diagnosed or as long as the eye is red.

 Here are some good rules to follow:

 - Wash your hands with soap and warm water several times daily.
 For more information on hand washing, see HealthLinkBC File #85 Hand Washing for Parents and Children.